SuperheroesValley/SuperHeroesWiki/content/preparation/cv.md

 If you have publications, list them naming all authors but remember to **highlight your name**.

-## 5) Achievements
+## 5) Achievements / hobbies
-If you won some hackatons, math olimpiads, or you got a scholarship.
+Hackatons, math olimpiads, or you got a scholarship.
 As many recruiters have very little time to dedicate to your CV and they are also busy with other tasks, they mainly look for **sucessfull, competitive, actionable** and **measurable** achievements.

 If possible put **links** that **prove** those metrics and statements.